-All the courses offered for Full and Half-year OUSSEP, including the Japanese language and Independent Study, are electives.

-Students select and register for the courses of their choice at the beginning of each semester.
-The minimum requirement in each semester for satisfactory completion of the OUSSEP is 14 credits.
-The International Affairs Committee of Osaka University will award Certificates of Completion to those students who have successfully completed the Full-year OUSSEP.
-Half-year OUSSEP students, will receive a Half-year Certificate of Completion issued by the International Affairs Committee if they take more than 14 credits during the semester.

-Besides the International Exchange Subjects, Independent study, and CIEE Japanese Language, the University will count two of Osaka University's regular credits towards the completion of OUSSEP.
+All OUSSEP courses offered, including the Japanese Language Program, Independent Study, and Internship Course are electives.
+The minimum requirement each semester for the satisfactory completion of OUSSEP is 14 credits and the mandatory participation in that semester's field trip.
+The International Affairs Committee of Osaka University will award Certificates of Completion to those students who have successfully completed OUSSEP.
+Aside from the International Exchange Subjects, Independent study, Internship Course, and CIEE Japanese Language, two of Osaka University's regular credits can be counted toward the completion of OUSSEP.

-Graduate School / Faculty of Medicine (Suita)

-CIEE (Suita)

-Administration Bureau (Suita)

-What Will I Study in OUSSEP ?